Burger-tech/serif_store/index.md

 The NetRoot Store.

-#### To purchase our survices, please email me at tyler@bergsmaservers.win, or talk to me in-person if you can.
+#### To purchase our services, please email me at tyler@bergsmaservers.win, or talk to me in-person if you can.